shadowga/website/_docs/1/c-navigation.md

 Primary worlds (roughlands, netherlands, enderlands) are places you don't naturally spawn in, but can access using commands.
 These worlds will only wipe if they're corrupted and members can build here, just like the flatlands.

-The roughlands includes natural biomes—such as deserts, prairies, and jungles; rough areas are great for constructing landscapes or cities.
+The roughlands includes natural biomes—such as deserts, prairies, and jungles; the netherlands (or [nether world](https://minecraft.gamepedia.com/The_Nether)) and the enderlands (or [end world](https://minecraft.gamepedia.com/The_End)) are also maintained, including the distinctive features of each realm.
-The netherlands (or nether world) contains an endless set of red platforms, with fire and lakes of lava.

-The enderlands (or end world) is comprised of little to big islands made out of a light material, with several naturally-occuring platforms.
-This place is great for strategy puzzles, mazes, and machinery; you'll find a consistent pale black sky.

 #### Command usage
  * `/world <number>` - Teleports a player to the world they specify.